ramonamerong/Note-Comparer-Anki/README.md

 </ul>

 ## Contact
-For (future) suggestions or bugs you can either make a issue here on github or contact me directly on discord as Ramanel#0650.
+For (future) suggestions or bugs you can either make a issue here on github or contact me via my email ramonamerong@live.nl.